nikoladimitroff/UE4_SusiPlugin/README.md

 The module's public API implementation.
 Implements the logging category and also registers the plugin's settings to the editor.
 See `RegisterSettings` in *Susi.cpp*.

+### `SusiActor`

+SusiActor is a blueprint-implemented actor that uses the `USusiComponent` and displays the data over the actor's static mesh.
+See */Plugins/Susi/Content/SusiActor.uasset* for details